Hailstorm, Hurricane & Tornado Claims Lawyers

 - Claiming damage occurred during a previous policy year

-- Claiming there was no opening created by wind to cause the interior damage
+- Claiming there was no opening created by the wind to cause the interior damage

 - Underpaying/omitting certain repairs to result in a repair cost that is below your deductible